 Wolf offers an especially nice two-year warranty on this microwave, covering both parts and labor for any defects that could reasonably be blamed on the unit.

-This is quite a bit more generous than some of the other models we recommend, so if you're concerned with the cost of repairing your drawer microwave, the Wolf drawer microwave may be an excellent choice.
+This unit is quite a bit more generous than some of the other models we recommend, so if you’re concerned with the cost of potential repairs to your drawer microwave, the Wolf drawer microwave may be an excellent choice.

-The Viking under counter drawer microwave is 24” with 1000 watts of power.
+The Viking under counter drawer microwave is 24-inches with 1000-Watts of power.

-It has a 30-minute keep-warm feature, sensor cooking modes, button operated opening and closing, and a 2-year full warranty.
+It has a 30-minute keep-warm feature, sensor cooking modes, button operated opening and closing, and a two-year full warranty.

-Like the Wolf above, the Viking has a 2-year warranty on the whole microwave and 5 years of coverage on the magnetron tube.
+Like the Wolf above, the Viking has a two-year warranty on the whole microwave and five years of coverage on the magnetron tube.
 It has similar styling to the Bosch and Dacor, with a tasteful blend of black controls and polished stainless trim.